 Operation IceBridge will employ aircraft to monitor the most sensitive and critical areas of sea ice, ice sheets and glaciers during the gap in satellite coverage caused by the failure of ICESat-1, in 2009, and the launch of ICESat-2, planned for 2016.
 Sensitive and critical areas include coastal Greenland and especially its outlet glaciers, costal Antarctica including the Antarctic Peninsula and ice shelves, the sea ice of the Arctic and Antarctic and the southeast Alaskan glaciers.
 Data collected by IceBridge will improve our knowledge of the contribution of the Greenland and Antarctic ice sheets to sea level rise and will make fundamental contributions to the understanding of changes occurring in the extent and thickness of the polar sea ice cover.
-Given the societal importance of understanding changes in sea level rise and glaciers.
+Given the societal importance of understanding changes in sea level rise and sea ice extent, IceBridge data will monitor and improve modeling efforts for sea ice, ice sheet and glaciers.
 IceBridge will also prepare for the future of airborne monitoring efforts of the cryosphere by adapting existing instruments for high altitude unmanned aerial systems such as the NASA Global Hawk.

-IceBridge Science Objectives

-The following are the major science objectives of Operation IceBridge in priority order and are meet by the following flight plans:

-1) Make airborne laser altimetry measurements over the ice sheets and sea ice to fill in the data gap between the failure of ICESat-1 in 2009 and the launch of ICESat-2 planned for 2015.

-2) Link measurements made by ICESat, ICESat-2, and CryoSat-2 to allow their comparison and the production of a long-term, ice sheet altimetry record.

-3) Use airborne altimetry and radar to monitor key, rapidly changing areas of ice, including sea ice, ice sheets and glaciers, in the Arctic and Antarctic to maintain a long term observation record, improve understanding of glacial dynamics, and augment predictive models of sea level rise and sea ice cover.

-4) In conjunction with altimetry measurements, collect other remotely sensed data to improve predictive models of sea level rise and sea ice cover, especially the following:

-- Ice sheet and sea ice thickness, structure and extent;

-- Bed topography underlying land-based ice;

-- Bathymetry beneath floating ice shelves;

-- Snow accumulation and firn structure; and

-- Other geophysical constraints that will improve estimates of the geothermal and oceanic heat flux

-5) Adapt existing instruments for airborne remote sensing of ice by high altitude unmanned aerial systems such as the NASA Global Hawk.
+IceBridge Science Objectives The following are the major science objectives of Operation IceBridge in priority order and are meet by the following flight plans: - 1) Make airborne laser altimetry measurements over the ice sheets and sea ice to fill in the data gap between the failure of ICESat-1 in 2009 and the launch of ICESat-2 planned for 2015. - 2) Link measurements made by ICESat, ICESat-2, and CryoSat-2 to allow their comparison and the production of a long-term, ice sheet altimetry record. - 3) Use airborne altimetry and radar to monitor key, rapidly changing areas of ice, including sea ice, ice sheets and glaciers, in the Arctic and Antarctic to maintain a long term observation record, improve understanding of glacial dynamics, and augment predictive models of sea level rise and sea ice cover. - 4) In conjunction with altimetry measurements, collect other remotely sensed data to improve predictive models of sea level rise and sea ice cover, especially the following: - Ice sheet and sea ice thickness, structure and extent; - Bed topography underlying land-based ice; - Bathymetry beneath floating ice shelves; - Snow accumulation and firn structure; and - Other geophysical constraints that will improve estimates of the geothermal and oceanic heat flux - 5) Adapt existing instruments for airborne remote sensing of ice by high altitude unmanned aerial systems such as the NASA Global Hawk.
+Prioritized 2016 OIB DC-8 Antarctic Flights Red/Black=Baseline(7); Red=High(15); Yellow=Medium(5); Green=Low(19)